Secticide/hello-rendering-engine-rs/NOTES.md

 # Notes & Explanations

-This file is intended to be linked to from the main readme to explain a bit more about decisions made while going through the process of building out this rendering engine.
+This document contains descriptions and expanded explanations to a number of Rust specific code design decisions.
+The repository readme references this document where additional detail is deemed necessary or interesting.

 ## Lecture 7: Variadic Generics

-In C++; you have variadic template parameters and packs:
+Variadic template arguments has been a C++ feature since C++11:
 ```cpp
 struct shader_resource {
     template<typename ...Args>
     static resource_handle create(Args&&... args) { ... }
 };
 ```
-We don't have the same setup in Rust - there just isn't variadic generics.
-There are number of options we have to solve the same problem.
-The main two ways of resolving the issue are as follows:
+Unfortunately Rust's generics doesn't _currently_ support variadic arguments.
+There are however a number of options we have to emulate similar functionality.
+The two best options available are as follows:
 1. Associated types with traits
 2. Rust Macro expansion

-Associated types with traits is another simple solution, but it comes with it's own set of issues, here is en example of what I am talking about:
+Trait defined associated types offers a simple way for a trait implementor to define a type which can then be used as the parameter for the _new_ function:
 ```rs
 // A trait is very similar to a C++20 concept
 pub trait ResourceLifecycle: Sized {